mongodb/docs-app-services/source/functions/mongodb/api/parameter-query.rst

 :manual:`evaluation </reference/operator/query/#evaluation>`,
 :manual:`geospatial </reference/operator/query/#geospatial>`, or
 :manual:`bitwise </reference/operator/query/#bitwise>` selectors.
 You may
-only use these selectors in :ref:`system functions <system-functions>`.
+only use these selectors in system functions.